FlowFuse/website/src/blog/2023/06/node-explained-split.md

 The easiest way split a message into multiple is when the structure of the input message is naturally split into multiple.
 Arrays are an example of such structures.
-Creating an output message for each element is the default mode by Split.
+Creating an output message for each element is the default mode for Split.
 When inputting one array with `1, 2, 3, 4` as contents, 4 messages will be printed in
 order: